muzz05/QuizFlash/README.md

 - **Quiz Announcements on Homepage:** Both users can see their upcoming quizzes in advance.
 - **Announcements:** Both users can add anouncements in classroom which can be seen by all the users in the classroom.

+### Upcoming Features
+- Settings section for updating name, email and password and fpr cheking updates.
+Along with that a section to check the terms and conditions and some information about the developers.
+In this section the users can see the FAQs and they can report for any bug or harassment within the app.
+- Adding option to add true false question inside the quiz.
+- Adding Classroom notes just like the flashcard feature.
+- Attendance system for both teachers and students.
+The teachers can mark the attendance and the students can view their attendace analytics.

+### Newly Added Features
+- Quiz now has a timer whose time can be set when the quiz is being made by the teacher.
+Along with that the dueDate selection is now replaced with the startDate and time selection while making the quiz.

 ## Installation

 To start using QuizFlash: